Updates

 Worth it โ€” but go in knowing what you’re actually signing up for

 Fastest tool in the category by a wide margin.
-Pikaffects are genuinely impressive. $8/month with commercial use is the best entry price in AI video.
+Pikaffects are impressive. $8/month with commercial use is the best entry price in AI video.
 The billing practices are deliberately awful.
 That’s the complete picture.

 Here’s what I actually think after 30+ clips on a paid account: the technology earns the hype.
-When Pika works โ€” when a Pikaffect lands perfectly, when Pikaframes generates a product transition that would’ve cost you three hours in After Effects โ€” you genuinely feel like you got something for $8 that used to cost ten times that.
-The 42-second generation speed isn’t a marketing stat.
-It changes how you work.
+When Pika works โ€” when a Pikaffect lands perfectly, when Pikaframes generates a product transition that would’ve cost you three hours in After Effects โ€” you feel like you got something for $8 that used to cost ten times that.

-And the company running that technology has made a consistent, year-long, well-documented choice to prioritise model development over customer experience.
+And the company running that technology has made a consistent, year-long, documented choice to prioritise model development over customer experience.
 No working cancel button.
 No responsive support.
 Credits charged for clips that fail.
-None of this is an accident at a company with $135 million in the bank.
-That’s not a bug.
-That’s the business model.
-The decision of whether that tradeoff is acceptable is yours to make โ€” but now you’re making it with the full picture rather than the demo reel version.

 Use the free plan.
 Test Pikaframes and one Pikaffect with the credit table as your guide.
 If the output fits your content, go to Standard.
 Screenshot your plan page occasionally.
 And when you eventually want to leave โ€” pricing page, downgrade to Basic, screenshot the confirmation.
 That’s the only exit that works.

 A completed Pika Labs generation.
-This is what the workflow delivers when it works.
-Which is about 74% of the time.
+This is what the workflow delivers when it works โ€” which is about 74% of the time in my testing.

 Questions People Actually Ask